2025 AFA Liga Profesional de Fútbol

-The 2025 Liga Profesional de Fútbol is the 135th season of top-flight professional football in Argentina.
-The league season began on 23 January and will end on 13 December 2025.
+The 2025 Liga Profesional de Fútbol was the 135th season of top-flight professional football in Argentina.
+The league season began on 23 January and ended on 13 December 2025.

-Thirty teams compete in the league: twenty-eight returning from the 2024 season as well as two promoted teams from the 2024 Primera Nacional (Aldosivi and San Martín (SJ)).
+Thirty teams competed in the league: twenty-eight returning from the 2024 season as well as two promoted teams from the 2024 Primera Nacional (Aldosivi and San Martín (SJ)).
 Vélez Sarsfield were the defending champions, having won the 2024 Argentine Primera División tournament.

 During the Torneo Apertura, the referee Yael Falcón Pérez suspended the match Godoy Cruz vs. Talleres (C) (4 February 2025, 3rd round) before the start of the second half after the assistant referee Diego Martín was hit on the head by an object thrown from the stands of the Estadio Víctor Legrotaglie.
 The AFA Disciplinary Court decided on 20 February 2025 to resume the match and play the second half on a date to be determined behind closed doors.
 Godoy Cruz were deducted three points and had to play six more games behind closed doors.
 They also had to pay the travel expenses of Talleres (C) and a fine.
 The match was resumed at Estadio Malvinas Argentinas on 22 March 2025.
 On 8 April 2025, the Court of Appeals returned the three points to Godoy Cruz and ended the punishment of the closed-door games.